arshdeep821/DSL_FOR_BLOGGING/CHECKINS.md

 - Monday, February 12th: Minimum Viable Product (MVP) ready for manual end-to-end testing.
 - Friday, February 16th: Project completion with automated testing implemented wherever feasible and practical.
 Also have completed final user studies.
 - Later: If time allows, incorporate additional features identified through user studies.

+## Check-in 5

+#### Status of Implementation
+The backend server is implemented and tested to be functional.
+The evaluator is able to generate HTML file with basic styling based on test inputs.
+However, there will be a delay on the delivery of the production ready backend evaluator service, as that extensive testing, refactoring and bug fixing are still required